«Previous Next»

 “I love to repurpose, and chemical totes work great for this,” she says.
 The totes are plentiful near their Lewistown, Mont., ranch, and they had the running gear and wheels from an old unused auger.

-Mel cut openings in 3 sides of the tote with a reciprocating saw to remove the metal tubes and plastic walls.
+Mel cut openings in three sides of the tote with a reciprocating saw to remove the metal tubes and plastic walls.
 Using scraps of angle iron, he welded several supports across the running gear to support the tote.
 With a modified hitch, Becky can move it anywhere with a 4-wheeler.

 “I put 100 lbs. of salt and 100 lbs. of mineral in it,” she says, noting she monitors it closely.
-With a large herd it’s important to never let the salt and mineral run out to prevent cattle from fighting to get their heads through one of the three openings.
+With a large herd, it’s important to never let the salt and mineral run out to prevent cattle from fighting to get their heads through one of the three openings.

-Cattle are strong enough to move the feeder, so she steadies it with a jack, and sometimes chocks the wheels with blocks.
+Cattle are strong enough to move the feeder, so she steadies it with a jack and sometimes chocks the wheels with blocks.

 “I try to place the mineral feeder where I want the cows to trample out things like buck brush,” she adds.
 She positions the closed end of the tote on the side of prevailing winds to prevent rain from getting inside.
 If water does get in, the open valve at the bottom of the tote drains it.